ntk148v/hugo-toigian/README.md

 Primary goals are:

 - Keep it simple.
-- Avoid using JS if it can be solved by CSS>
+- Avoid using JS if it can be solved by CSS.

 Feel free to open issues if you find missing configuration or customization options.